 The Okanagan Valley is an area of tremendous biological, ecological and geological diversity.
 However, many ecosystems have been lost, significantly modified, or fragmented; these ecosystems continue to be primarily threatened by urban and agricultural development.
 The valley provides a vital north - south corridor connecting the Great Basin to the south with other dry interior valleys of British Columbia.
-The Vernon Commonage encompasses the northern portion of a ridge that extends from Kelowna to Vernon in the North Okanagan.
-This forms a significant portion of the north end of the valley and has a diverse assemblage of relatively intact ecosystems that support many species at risk and other important species.
+The District of Lake Country encompasses the central portion of a ridge that extends from Kelowna to Vernon in the North Okanagan, and includes the slopes east of Wood Lake and Kalamalka Lake.
+The area is a significant portion of the central portion of the valley and has a diverse assemblage of relatively intact ecosystems that support many species at risk and other important species.

-The Allan Brooks Nature Centre and Ministry of Environment initiated this project to develop an inventory information base and conservation analysis to support sound land management decisions and promote effective stewardship of sensitive ecosystems in the Vernon Commonage of the North Okanagan.
-The project provides the City of Vernon and Regional District of North Okanagan with data that can be used in revising their Official Community Plans and provides information to input into Neighbourhood and Parks Plans.
+The District of Lake Country and Ministry of Environment initiated this project to develop an inventory information base and conservation analysis to support sound land management decisions and promote effective stewardship of sensitive ecosystems in the District of Lake Country of the central Okanagan.
+The project provides the District of Lake Country with data that can be used in revising their Official Community Plans and provides information to input into Neighbourhood and Parks Plans.
 This product contributes to the tools and information required to develop and assess broad conservation and development options for the study area.

-This report describes inventory methods and results, rare and fragile ecosystems of the Vernon Commonage, highlights their values and importance, and offers practical advice on how to best avoid or minimize damage to them.
+This report describes inventory methods and results, rare and fragile ecosystems of the District of Lake Country, highlights their values and importance, and offers practical advice on how to best avoid or minimize damage to them.

-The Vernon Commonage SEI follows from the Bella Vista - Goose Lake Range SEI, Central Okanagan SEI, and Vancouver Island SEI.
+The Lake Country SEI follows from the Vernon Commonage SEI, Bella Vista - Goose Lake Range SEI, Central Okanagan SEI, and Vancouver Island SEI.
 Many of the materials in this report have been adapted from the reports of those SEI projects.